 Gas

-Repair category 1
+Repair Category 1

-Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
+Notes No significant defects evident.
+Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.

-Water, plumbing and bathroom fittings
+Water, Plumbing and Bathroom Fittings

-Repair category 1
+Repair Category 1

 Notes No significant defects evident.
 Seals around bath and shower areas are frequently troublesome.
 Failure to seals can result in dampness and decay within hidden areas of the property.